crs8973/BathymetricSensor/README.md

 Device currently doesn't work well and has not been validated at all.

-Goal for 10-28-24: Open premade project folder in VS Code and confirm it will compile.
-Make sure cellular does not turn off when running the sensor.
+Goal for 10-28-24: Open premade project folder in VS Code and confirm it will initially compile (compiled successfully).
+Make sure the cellular does not turn off when running the sensor.